Master of Public Administration Accreditation

 Where do our graduates work?

-Of our 76 MPA students who graduated in 2019-2020, 83% of survey respondents were employed within 6 months of graduation in the following sectors:
+Of the 58 MPA students who graduated in 2022, at least 85% were employed within 6 months of graduation in the following sectors:

 (Numbers add up to greater than 100% due to some respondents reporting multiple occupations.
 For example, some respondents reported working and pursuing further education, or reported engaging in private consulting in addition to their full-time job.)